 The Town Attorney explains to Dr. Beeper that those statutes are limited by the state constitution.
 For example, the economic development statute has existed in essentially the same form since 1925, but for decades after it was enacted, it was unconstitutional to offer economic development grants.
 The constitution always constrained the statute’s scope.
 Then, in the 1996 case Maready v.
 City of Winston-Salem, the North Carolina Supreme Court decided for the first time that incentive grants were allowable—but only in very limited circumstances in order to compete with “neighboring states.”
 The court reasoned that incentive grants serve a constitutional public purpose (and therefore are not unconstitutional gifts) so long as they are “necessary” to obtain significant jobs and tax base that “might otherwise be lost to other states.”
 (For more details, see a law review article on the topic, with the major points summarized in this blog post: When May NC Local Governments Pay an Economic Development Incentive?)

 In addition, multiple development statutes express the rule that local governments must receive “fair market value” when conveying property, reflecting the same prohibition on making gifts to developers.
 For example, the economic development statute mandates that the price received for property “may not be less than” the fair market value (G.S.
 158-7.1(d)).
 In blighted redevelopment areas, competitive bidding processes must be used, and even conveyances to charitable nonprofit entities “shall not be less than the fair market value” (G.S.
 160A-514).
 For conveyance of property for redevelopment, the price received for negotiated sale “shall not be less than the appraised value.”
 (G.S.
-160A-457) The mere authorization to convey property by private negotiated sale does not mean that the price can be reduced below fair market value.
+160A-457) [UPDATE: G.S.
+160A-457 was moved to G.S.
+160D-1312 effective January 1, 2021] The mere authorization to convey property by private negotiated sale does not mean that the price can be reduced below fair market value.
 See blog posts about conveyances for economic development, historic rehabilitation, downtown development projects, and affordable housing.

 Dr. Beeper protests, saying he’s pretty sure that the City of Nearby has enacted a program similar to the one he is proposing.
 The Town Attorney is aware of the program in Nearby City and says he believes that Nearby’s program violates the state constitution.
 The Town Attorney recalls that Nearby implemented its program before a recent set of NC Court of Appeals cases clarified the state’s incentives law.
 Initially, some local governments interpreted the case law broadly and enacted their downtown development programs based on that understanding.
 In subsequent cases (e.g., Blinson, Haugh), courts have maintained that incentive grants will be upheld so long as they are “parallel” to the incentives approved in the Maready case.
 Downtown redevelopment projects—which typically cannot promise new high-paying jobs, fail to diversify the economy, and aren’t competitive with “other states”—don’t even come close.